YunghuiHsu/Moth_Project/README.md

 - Using fine-tuned object detection model (YOLOv4) for Lepidoptera to frame the exact location of specimen images

+- Obtain [background removal images of Lepidoptera specimens](https://hackmd.io/@YungHuiHsu/Hkr3R3wV9) (`Moth_thermal/remove_bg/`)
+  - Obtain a small number of rough images of the background removal images using "Unsupervised Image Segmentation by Backpropagation" model
-- Train [U-Net model from scratch](https://hackmd.io/@YungHuiHsu/Hkr3R3wV9)  for lepidopteran specimens for background removal
+  - Supervised training of the model (UNet) from scratch, incremental increase, and accurate background removal images
-- [Variational Sparse Coding (VSC)](https://hackmd.io/@YungHuiHsu/HJN5IL2gs) in Latent space based on variational autoencoders (VAEs) is used to improve feature interpretability for subsequent analysis of deep features
+- [Variational Sparse Coding (VSC)](https://hackmd.io/@YungHuiHsu/HJN5IL2gs) in Latent space based on variational autoencoders (VAEs) is used to improve feature interpretability for subsequent analysis of deep features(`Moth_thermal/vsc/`)